mandanah/capstone3/README.md

 ![zipcode60612_housing.png](/images/zipcode60612_housing.png)

 ### Results
-To compare the performance of the two model, I found the mean absolute error and root mean squared error values of the models for 40 zip codes.
+To compare the performance of the two models, I found the mean absolute error and root mean squared error values of the models for 40 zip codes.
 * Model 1: RMSE = 45169, MAE = 37834, R squared = 0.87
 * Model 2: RMSE = 37290, MAE = 30369, R squared = 0.91